tomeshnet/documents/technical/20171122_tomesh-tech-status-update.md

 ## Single-board Computer

 This is the physical board of a tomesh node.
 The boards we are currently using are Raspberry Pi 3 or Orange Pi Zero.
-Both boards have strengths and weaknesses, other boards can work as well but these are the two main ones that we actively test with.
+Both boards have strengths and weaknesses.
+Other boards can work as well but these are the two main ones that we actively test with.

 ### Raspberry Pi 3